Winter-Proof Your Beauty Routine

 At shower time:

 Don’t wash your hair every day, says style and beauty expert Jenn Falik, host of MSN.com’s Beauty BFF.
-Between washings use Suave Professionals® Vitamin Infusion 2-in-1 Shampoo to restore your distressed hair.
+Between washings use TRESemme’s Keratin Repair shampoo (Link opens in new window.) to restore your distressed hair.
 And resist the urge to take a hot shower, since it can strip your skin of its natural oils.
 Instead, opt for the coolest water you can tolerate without shivering.

 Even though the mercury has dropped, you should still keep up your sunscreen routine, recommend George.
 “Sun damage can cause aging, swelling and redness,” she says.
 “That’s a big problem for women this time of the year.”